 lupus.
 The symptoms go away when you stop taking the

-medication, generally within a few weeks.
+medicine, typically within a few weeks.
 Symptoms are usually milder than in

 typical lupus, and the kidneys and central nervous system are rarely

-Some children taking medications to prevent seizures
+Some children who take medicines to prevent seizures

 develop a condition similar to drug-induced lupus seen in adults.